GOP megabill narrowly wins first test in the Senate. Here's what's in it

 Lifting the debt limit doesn't authorize new spending.
 Instead, it allows the government to pay for programs that Congress has already authorized.
 If the cap isn't lifted and the government can't meet its obligations, then it will be at risk of default — a scenario that economists say would be catastrophic not just for the U.S., but the global financial system as a whole.
 The CBO estimates that without action from Congress, the U.S. will run out of money to pay its bills at some point between mid-August and the end of September.

-Earlier this month, 38 members signed onto a letter addressed to Senate Majority Leader John Thune, R-N.D., criticizing the size of the increase.
+Earlier this month, 38 members signed onto a letter addressed to Senate Majority Leader John Thune, R-S.D., criticizing the size of the increase.

 Changes to SNAP